 Every single item you make, whether it is one of a kind or multiple, needs an inventory number.
 My inventory numbers include a code that is a description, the date made, and the price.
 The inventory number of this pin is: Flower pin 61.4L8.10/ 575.
 This means it is the 61st Flower pin, 4 layers, recorded to inventory in August 2010, and the price is $575.
 Each group of work has different information in the Inventory Number.
 I have talked about Inventory Numbers before on ASK Harriete.

 INVENTORY RECORDS are an absolute must to survive your I.R.S. audit.
 Are you ready?

 - date sold

-- materials list, cost of materials and cost of labor to calculate your FG (Finished Goods) and COGS (Cost of Goods Sold).
+- materials list, cost of materials, and cost of labor to calculate your FG (Finished Goods) and COGS (Cost of Goods Sold).

-An itemized COGS (Cost of Goods Sold) is one of the fist items the I.R.S. agent asked for on Thursday.
+An itemized COGS (Cost of Goods Sold) is one of the first items the I.R.S. agent asked for on Thursday.
 Are you ready for an I.R.S. audit?
 Do you know your Cost of Goods Sold?

 We will go over COGS (Cost of Goods Sold) in the next post.